2019 MINI Countryman John Cooper Works ALL4

 - Exterior and interior design sets it apart from competitors

-- Materials are of a higher quality than subcompact rivals
+- Materials are higher-quality than in subcompact rivals

 - One of the only vehicles of its kind with a manual transmission

 - Provides a fun driving experience